poppadum/dynquee/README.md

 ### How Does It Work?
-It works very like [Recalbox]'s built-in mini TFT support: it listens to [Recalbox's MQTT broker][recalbox-mqtt] for events, and it writes media files direct to the framebuffer using `fbv2` for still images and `ffmpeg` for videos.
+On Raspberry Pi it works very like [Recalbox]'s built-in mini TFT support: it listens to [Recalbox's MQTT broker][recalbox-mqtt] for events, and it writes media files direct to the framebuffer using `fbv2` for still images and `ffmpeg` for videos.

 With the Pi4's default KMS graphics driver both HDMI displays share a single framebuffer, so marquee images are also visible on the primary display for a second or two when an emulator launches or exits.
 While this is a bit annoying, it doesn't seem to break anything so I'll put up with it.